Zara’s big January sale is here with £40 dupes of Carrie Bradshaw’s go-to heels

 Draped dress with shoulder pads: Was £49.99, now £29.99, Zara.com

-If you’re still on the hunt for an outfit to ring in the new year, this could be it.
-The mini dress comes covered in party-ready sequins and features a high neck with long sleeves, 1980s-inspired shoulder pads and draped fabric detailing.
+The party doesn’t have to stop on NYE.
+This mini dress comes covered in party-ready sequins and features a high neck with long sleeves, 1980s-inspired shoulder pads and draped fabric detailing.
 A similar style from the retailer (was £59.99, now £39.99, Zara.com), which is unfortunately now out of stock, was chosen as the best buy in our round-up of the best outfits for NYE.
 Worn by Claudia Winkleman during an episode of Strictly Come Dancing this year, this dress became an instant hit with our tester who said: “It has a weightiness to it that makes it feel much higher end than the price tag suggests, while the wrap silhouette cinched us in at the waist perfectly.
 We certainly think it’ll get you in the mood to groove.”

 Crossover cardigan with tie detail: Was £29.99, now £19.99, Zara.com